zigzaga00/computing-zz00/y4/physical-computing/autumn-1/lesson-plan-1.md

 **Objective**: By the end of this lesson, students will create a simple animation using the LED display on the micro:bit, customize it with their own ideas, and refine the animation for smooth transitions.

+The online coding is to be developed using the [makecode editor](https://makecode.microbit.org/#editor)

 ---

 ### **Lesson Outline**